Stop fighting it; it’ll only get stronger. How am I any different from some of you? Acceptance is key, but how?

 I feel ya!

 A horrible, very lucid dream was the trigger!
 Despite feeling relief when I woke that ‘it’ WAS just a dream, the emotions were substantial, present and very real.

-I needed to make time to be with the perceived threat to my wellbeing – and to relax, ground myself, and gently try to find a level of centredness.
+I needed to make time to be with the perceived threat to my wellbeing – and to relax, ground myself, and gently try to find a level of centeredness.

-Of course, emotions are vital to our wellbeing and safety, but when these arise as a result of perception; a non-reality, then we may benefit from intervening with more skilful, compassionate processes, where these are available.
+Whatever they feel like, emotions are our friends.
+Of course, emotions are vital to our wellbeing and safety, but when these arise as a result of perception – a non-reality – then we may benefit from intervening with more skillful, compassionate processes, where these are available.

 An hour after waking, I had the beginnings of a more grounded and natural emotional state.
-Two hours on and although a little fragile, I had enough new belief and understanding to continue through my day without being at greater risk of reacting to an external stimulus; rather, I found myself in a position to respond to whatever needed my attention, appropriately.
+Two hours on, and although a little fragile, I had enough new belief and understanding to continue through my day without being at greater risk of reacting to an external stimulus.
+I found myself in a position to respond to whatever needed my attention, appropriately.